Skip to main content

 • Manage and monitor cluster resources without switching to a separate command-line environment

-• Perform cluster operations from the Bridge UI and save time
+• Perform cluster operations from Bridge UI and save time

 This guide covers: